IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 ## Deleting Files (CAREFUL!!)

 Before you learn the next command, please note that __DELETING FILES AT THE COMMAND LINE CANNOT BE UNDONE__.

+Since we can create files at the command line, we also need a way to delete them.
+However, deleting from the command line does not send a file to a trashcan from which we can go back and get them if we need.
+Command-line deletion is permanent, so proceed with caution.

+To delete a file, you can use `rm`, which stands for "remove".
+Whenever possible, you should specify the precise file you want to delete, for instance

+`rm test.txt` - delete `test.txt`

+However, in some cases you may want to bulk delete all the files of a particular type.
+Again, wildcards are useful for this

+`rm *.txt` - delete all text files

+Be careful when using wildcards not to accidentally include unintended files.

+The corresponding command to delete a folder is `rmdir`.
+For instance

+`rmdir myFolder` - delete `myFolder`

+Note that this command only works if a folder is empty.
+If there are files inside the folder, you can first delete these with `rm`, and then delete the folder with `rmdir`.
+You can also do these two steps in one, by specifying the recursive option (`-r`) to `rm`.
+Note that recursion will delete the folder and __anything__ nested inside it, including all files and other nested folders.
+Therefore, only use this if you're very confident it's want you want to do

+`rm -r myFolder` - delete `myFolder` and everything nested inside it